 Pier 15, demolished in 2002/3 and now outlined by four piles, would be rebuilt.
 The pier would be reconstructed and is intended to enhance water flow and scouring for underwater habitats as compared to the previous Pier 15 structure.
-The pier could be a deep truss structure with two levels and enclosed uses, and would be designed with the ability to allow vessels to dock alongside.
-Similar to the portion of the esplanade within the boundaries of the South Street Seaport Historic District, the design of this pier would be developed to be appropriate to the context of the historic district.
+The pier could be a deep truss structure with two levels and enclosed uses.
+Similar to the portion of the esplanade within the boundaries of the

+South Street Seaport Historic District, the design of this pier would be developed to be appropriate to the context of the historic district.

 Directly north and west of Pier 17, the New Market Building would be demolished to allow for a new structure that would be funded, designed and constructed independent of the Proposed Action.
 The existing pier would also be reconstructed to enhance water flow and scouring for underwater habitats.
-A new transient boat marina would be created to provide opportunities to temporarily moor small- to mid-sized vessels.
+A new transient boat dock would be created as a floating structure on the water to provide opportunities to temporarily moor small- to mid-sized vessels.
 Neither Pier 17 nor the Tin Building is part of the Proposed Action.

 From the Brooklyn Bridge to Pier 35 north of the Manhattan Bridge, the esplanade is approximately 24 feet wide and does not extend beyond the bulkhead.
-The Proposed Action would enhance the esplanade but remain upland of the bulkhead; the esplanade would not be widened north of the Brooklyn Bridge.
+The Proposed Action would enhance the esplanade but remain upland of the bulkhead.